-Further, two additional ordinal logistic regression models were fitted to investigate the association between the perceived overall impact of COVID-19 on work and private life and actual changes in work and private life routines as independent variables and MWB with SRH as outcome variables.
+Further, two additional ordinal logistic regression models were fitted to investigate the association between the perceived overall impact of COVID-19 on work and private life and the self-reported changes in work and private life routines as independent variables and MWB with SRH as outcome variables.
 In both models, we also controlled for possible confounders (gender, age, country, living situation).
 The results are presented as adjusted OR with 95% CI interpreted as the OR of reporting a higher level of MWB/SRH compared to the reference category.

 RESULTS

+Figure 2 displays the correlations between the analyzed variables.
+Education was not included in the regression models due to missing data (see details in the Methods section).

+Figure 2 here

-Perceived overall impact of COVID-19 crisis and changes in work and private life routines
+Perceived overall impact of COVID-19 crisis and self-reported changes in work and private life routines

-Table 23 shows the results for the four items related to the perceived overall impact of the COVID-19 crisis on work and private life.
-Thirty-one percent of participants (strongly) agreed that their work life had worsened (M = 2.72, SD = 1.37) and 30% (strongly) agreed that their private life had worsened (M = 2.65, SD = 1.35) as a result of the COVID-19 crisis.
-In contrast, 10% (strongly) agreed that their work life had improved (M = 1.9, SD = 1.10) and 13% (strongly) agreed that their private life had improved (M = 2.02, SD = 1.16) as a result of the COVID-19 crisis.
+Figure 3 shows the results for the four items related to the perceived overall impact of the COVID-19 crisis on work and private life.
+Thirty-one percent of participants (strongly) agreed that their work life had worsened and 30% (strongly) agreed that their private life had worsened.
+In contrast, 10% (strongly) agreed that their work life had improved and 13% (strongly) agreed that their private life had improved as a result of the COVID-19 crisis.

-Figure 2 here Table 3 report actual changes inwork and private routines.
-The quantity of ork time remained unchanged for 51% of participants, whereas it decreased for 38% and increased for 11%.he quantity of leisure time remained unchanged for 42%, whereas 36% reported an increase and 22% a decrease.
-Finally, 75% reported no change in the quantity of caring duties, while caring duties increased for 18% and decreased for 7%.
+Figure 3 here

+Further, Figure 3 shows self-reported changes with regard to the quantity of time actually spent in work and private life.
+Work time decreased for 38%, leisure time increased for 36%, while the amount of caring duties changed for 26% of participants.

-Seventy-twoTwenty-eight percent of participants not experienced a change in their employment contract, while 27% were affected by mandatory short-time work, 1% lost their job as a result of the COVID-19 crisis.
+Figures 4 and 5 show self-reported changes with regard to contracted working hours and home-office.
+Twenty-eight percent of participants experienced a change in their employment contract, while 27% were affected by mandatory short-time work, 1% lost their job as a result of the COVID-19 crisis.
 Fifty-one percent reported to WFH and of those, 20% reported doing so for the first time.

+Figures 4 and 5 here

 Factors associated with perceived impact on work life

-Table shows OR comparisons between different subgroups concerning their evaluation of the degree to which their work life had worsened or improved due to the COVID-19 crisis, assessed by two separate dependent variables.
+Table 2 shows OR comparisons between different subgroups concerning their evaluation of the degree to which their work life had worsened or improved due to the COVID-19 crisis, assessed by two separate dependent variables.
 Regarding perceived negative impact on work life, change in employment contract demonstrated the highest OR of reporting a deterioration of work life.
-The association was particularly strong in participants who had their contract reduced to mandatory short-time work with 0 working hours (OR = 9.72; 95% CI: 6.85–13.86) and in those who had lost their job (OR = 35.07; 95% CI: 14.89–90.03).
-Further, participants who reported a change in their work time had a significantly higher OR of reporting a deterioration of work life.
-This association was stronger for those whose work time had decreased (OR = 2.95; 95% CI: 2.33–3.74) compared to those with increased work time (OR = 2.06, CI: 1.55–2.73).
+The association was particularly strong in participants who had their contract reduced to mandatory short-time work with 0 working hours (OR = 9.72) and in those who had lost their job (OR = 35.07).
+Further, participants who reported a change in their work time had a significantly higher OR of reporting a deterioration of work life (OR = 2.95; 2.06).
 Finally, changes in leisure time and increased caring duties were significantly associated with perceived deterioration of work life.
-This association was particularly strong for a decrease in leisure time (OR = 1.62; 95% CI: 1.29–2.03) and an increase in caring duties (OR = 1.58; 95% CI: 1.27–1.97)
+This association was particularly strong for a decrease in leisure time (OR = 1.62) and an increase in caring duties (OR = 1.58).